VectorInstitute/Factual-Preference-Alignment/README.md

 ---

-## 🔬 Skywork → Factual-DPO Data Construction Pipeline
+## 🔬 Skywork → F-DPO Data Construction Pipeline

 This repository contains a complete **eight-stage pipeline** for converting the **Skywork Reward-Preference-80K** dataset into **balanced, factual-aware DPO datasets**.